 The public affairs office is the initial contact for the media for information about the St. Paul District and its programs, policies, operations and activities.
 The public affairs office manages the district’s public information, command information and community outreach programs.

-The Real Estate Division coordinates all real estate actions for the St. Paul District and advises the District Commander all on all real estate matters.
-They provides real estate information, products, and services for the acquisition, management, and disposal of lands and facilities under its jurisdiction for the Nation.
+The real estate division coordinates all real estate actions for the St. Paul District and advises the district commander all on all real estate matters.
+They provide real estate information, products, and services for the acquisition, management, and disposal of lands and facilities under its jurisdiction for the nation.

-The mission of the Corps of Engineers' Regulatory Program is to protect the nation's aquatic resources, while allowing reasonable development through fair, flexible and balanced permit decisions.
-The Corps evaluates permit applications for essentially all construction activities that occur in the nation's waters, including wetlands.
+The mission of the Corps of Engineers' regulatory division is to protect the nation's aquatic resources, while allowing reasonable development through fair, flexible and balanced permit decisions.
+The Corps evaluates permit applications for essentially all construction activities that occur in our nation's waters, including wetlands.
 The Corps' regulatory program includes Section 10 of the Rivers and Harbors Act of 1899 and Section 404 of the Clean Water Act.
 The St. Paul District's regulatory jurisdiction covers the states of Minnesota and Wisconsin.

-The Resource Management Office provides quality, accurate, reliable, and timely services to our customers through providing financial analysis and information, resource and reference material, properly maintaining District financial records, and providing District support to achieve maximum customer satisfaction and serve as a model for other Corps Districts.
+The resource management office provides quality, accurate, reliable, and timely services to our customers through providing financial analysis and information, resource and reference material, properly maintaining district financial records, and providing district support to achieve maximum customer satisfaction and serve as a model for other Corps of Engineers districts.

 Safety & Occupational Health

-The Safety Office provides safety services and safety program management to ensure that our District provides a safe and healthy environment for its employees, contractors, and the public.
+The safety and occumpational health office office provides safety services and safety program management to ensure that our district provides a safe and healthy environment for its employees, contractors, and the public.

 Security & Law Enforcement

-Developing small businesses and maximizing their opportunities to participate in our procurements, thereby ensuring a broad base of capable suppliers to support the Corps of Engineers’ mission and strengthen the nation’s economic development.
+The mission of the small business office is to help small businesses and maximize their opportunities to participate in our procurements, thereby ensuring a broad base of capable suppliers to support the Corps of Engineers’ mission and strengthen the nation’s economic development.